RKaseman/RKaseman.github.io/README.md

 I started working on fixes and improvements because bootcamp is over.
 I'm having a great time trying things and tweaking things and generally figuring out what I overlooked or didn't realize the first time through.

 One of those things is how media queries cascade through the various sizes.
 That's one of the reasons I've spent a lot of time doing media query fixes and was able to eliminate a lot of redundant css code.
-It was also interesting to me that a css reset affects things like `<ol>`, `<strong>` or `<em>` tags.
+It was also interesting to me that a css reset affects things like `<ol>`, `<strong>` or `<em>` tags and borders of tables, so I learned about "unset".
+That's useful.

 ### **Next:**
+2018/11/13, Tue
+- [ ] refactor Unit-4-game, Crystal Collector, cont.
+- [ ] refactor Unit-7-program, Train Scheduler, cont.

 2018/11/12, Mon
 - [x] wiki code media query fixes, cont.
 - [x] code appearance tweaks
-- [ ] refactor Unit-4-game, Crystal Collector, cont.
+- [x] refactor Unit-4-game, Crystal Collector, cont.
+- [x] refactor Unit-7-program, Train Scheduler

 #### --------